 Apparent strengths in their language and communication profile means it is easy for teachers to miss making the necessary accommodations for them and to forget to look at what is driving the behaviour.
 The child or teenager is often caught in a maladaptive coping strategy of avoidance or arguments, and the school environment often responds with punishment, and each bring out the worst in each other.

 Unfortunately, clinical experience and research suggests that the strategies frequently used for autism are often ineffective and counter-productive for a child with a PDA profile.

 Where to from here?

-During our over 80 years of combined experience in autism we have often worked with children and teens with the PDA profile and their families.
-We have developed a three-hour presentation to assist families, teachers and professionals to recognise and understand PDA, and to give guidance on the best approaches we know so far.
-Here is the link:
+During our 80+ years of combined experience in autism, we have often worked with children and teens with the PDA profile and their families.
+We have developed an online three-hour presentation, PDA and Autism to assist families, teachers and professionals to recognise and understand PDA, and to give guidance on the best approaches we know so far.

 There are also a number of great resources available, and we highly recommend these:

 Both the websites of the UK and Australia/NZ Chapters of the PDA Society: